Big-belly seahorse: Reproduction

 In the wild, breeding can commence when the seahorses are about one year old, and this can be reduced to about eight months when in captivity.
-Breeding in big-belly seahorses year-round, with peaks in the warmer months.
+Breeding in big-belly seahorses occurs year-round, with peaks in the warmer months.

 Courtship initiation involves a series of colour changes and postural displays.
 Dilating the opening of the brood pouch slightly, the male inflates the pouch to balloon-like proportions with water by swimming forwards, or by pushing his body forwards in a pumping action, then closing the pouch opening.
 At the same time, he lightens his pouch in colour to white or light yellow.
 The male also brightens his overall body colouration, typically intensifying the yellow.
 A male repeatedly approaches his selected female with his head tucked down, and dorsal and pectoral fins rapidly fluttering.

 If the female is not receptive, she ignores the male, which then looks for another potential mate.
 If no females are receptive, the male stops displaying and deflates the pouch by dilating the pouch opening and bending forwards, expelling the water inside.
 If a female is receptive to a courting male, she reciprocates with her own color changes and head tucking, typically intensifying the lighter colours such as yellow and white, highlighting the contrast between these colours and her overall darker blotching and banding patterning.
 A series of short bursts of swimming together in tandem then ensues, sometimes with tails entwined, or with the female tightly rolling her tail up.
 This has often been described as 'dancing'.
 After coming to rest, the male attempts to get the female to swim towards the water surface with him by repeatedly pointing his snout upwards.

 If the female responds by also pointing her snout upwards, then the final stage of courtship follows.
 This involves both the male and female swimming directly upwards towards the water surface with both their heads pointing upwards and tails pointing straight down.
 If they reach the water surface, one or both seahorses can often be seen and heard to snap their heads.
 To transfer her eggs to the male, the female faces the male, slightly above him.
 Pressing the base of her abdomen against the male's pouch, she then squirts her eggs through the opening in the front of his dilated pouch.

 The male seahorse brood 300–700 young at a time, and can have up to four broods in summer.
 Their colouring is a variable shade of brown, mottled with yellow-brown and with darker splotches.
 The tail is often circled with yellow bands.
 In deeper water where the tail is anchored to other colourful forms of life, such as sponges and hydroids, they often take on these colours.